 2. Draw a face on the pumpkin

 You’ll need Sharpies for this.
-We free style in this family but there a tons of free stencils available online.
+We freestyle in this family but there a ton of free stencils available online.

 At this point, depending on the age of your kids.
 They might be done and it might be time to break out the paints with your preschooler or show a DVD.